raymondkeogh/doggystyle/README.md

 Testing
 -------

-In order to fully test the website I first set out the criteria that must be met in order for a successful launch.
+In order to comprehensively test the website, criteria for a successful launch must be established.
 1. All links on the website must connect to the correct location.
 2. All images and elements on website must load correctly.
 3. All fallback fonts must work visually should the first choice fonts be unavailable.